 Catherine Costello came to Boston University in 1994.
 That year she established the Center for Biomedical Mass Spectrometry, which has become an internationally recognized research center.
 She holds her primary appointment in the MED Biochemistry Department, with secondary appointments in the Department of Physiology & Biophysics and the Department of Chemistry.
 Her research, which focuses on determining the structures and functions of biologically important polymers, has revolutionized an important area of biochemistry by providing insights into the structures of molecules responsible for human disease.
 She is the author or co-author of more than 300 scientific papers, serves on a number of editorial boards of major journals, and has received numerous awards and honors, including the 2010 Field and Franklin Award from the American Chemical Society, one of the highest honors in her field.

 College of Arts & Sciences, Psychological & Brain Sciences

-Howard Eichenbaum is Professor of Psychological & Brain Sciences in the College of Arts & Sciences and serves as Director of both the BU Center for Memory & Brain and the BU Cognitive Neurobiology Laboratory.
-Professor Eichenbaum’s highly interdisciplinary research focuses on how memories are represented and organized in the brain to support our capacity for conscious recollection.
-He is a Fellow of the Association for Psychological Science, the American Association for the Advancement of Science, and the American Academy of Arts & Sciences.
-The editor-in-chief of the journal Hippocampus, Professor Eichenbaum serves on the editorial boards of 10 research journals and encyclopedias and has authored or co-authored nine books and hundreds of internationally-cited research papers, reviews, and book chapters on cognitive neuroscience and the hippocampal system.
+Howard Eichenbaum was Professor of Psychological & Brain Sciences in the College of Arts & Sciences and served as Director of both the BU Center for Memory & Brain and the BU Cognitive Neurobiology Laboratory.
+Professor Eichenbaum’s highly interdisciplinary research focused on how memories are represented and organized in the brain to support our capacity for conscious recollection.
+He was a Fellow of the Association for Psychological Science, the American Association for the Advancement of Science, and the American Academy of Arts & Sciences.
+The editor-in-chief of the journal Hippocampus, Professor Eichenbaum served on the editorial boards of 10 research journals and encyclopedias and authored or co-authored nine books and hundreds of internationally-cited research papers, reviews, and book chapters on cognitive neuroscience and the hippocampal system.

 School of Law, Legal Instruction